yandex-cloud/docs/en/application-load-balancer/k8s-ref/http-route.md

          * `type` (`string`)

-            Type of reference to the path in the request URI.
+            Type of reference to the path in the request URI:

             * `Exact`: The path must _exactly match_ the `rules.matches.path.value` field value.
             * `PathPrefix`: The path must _begin_ with the `rules.matches.path.value` field value.